mattheww/gomill/gomill_docs/mcts_tuner.rst

 are played, its value increases most rapidly for the least used candidates, so that unpromising candidates will eventually be reconsidered.)

+When more than one candidate has the highest value (for example, at the start of the event), one is chosen at random.

 The tuner can be stopped at any time; after each game result, it reports the parameters of the current 'best' candidate.